codefellows-seattle-javascript-401d23/28-to-do-app/README.md

 - Landing page will show a brief description of what the app does
 - Navigate to dashboard to enter new to-do items onto list, title is required for new notes
 - When finished, click on `finished?` button on item to clear it from list

+## Functionality not yet working

+- When double clicking on note item content, you will be taken to an edit page where you can make changes to your note